Nu-SCPTheme/scipnet/README.md

 ## Compatibility

 Portability was taken into account during design.
-At a minimum, Scipnet should work functionally on any browser that supports ECMAScript 5.
+Under default build settings, Scipnet should work functionally on any browser that supports ECMAScript 5.
 This includes:

 * IE >= 9
 * Safari >= 6